aarondoet/aarondoet.github.io/Discord/Bots/l0c4lb0t/scripts.md

 - `toMatch` - the string you want to match
 - `regExp` - the regular expression you want to match with
 ##### Returns
-- wether the string matches the regular expression
+- whether the string matches the regular expression

 This method does not only return a boolean, it also sets variables automatically.
 All captured groups get saved in the variable `groupX` where `X` is the number of the group.
 To access the third group you use `%group3%`. `group0` is the whole match.
 If a group has no value, the value gets set to an empty string.